Published: June 10, 2017 • 2 min read

-I love small commits.
-When I commit a change, I like a short message.
-The code only does what is described by that message, only has one or two migrations, each which can be rolled back, touches a limited number of files, and leaves a green test suite.
-If the commit is reverted, one thing should change and the tests should pass.
+I love small Git commits and pull requests.
+When I commit, I like a short message.
+The code should only do what’s described by that message, in limited migrations, each of which can be rolled back.
+The changes should touch a limited number of files, and leave a green test suite.
+Everything should be reversible without side effects.

-Obsess about the task at hand.
-Measure and remeasure, discuss edge cases, ponder if you are using the right tools, and sharpen them.
+Work small: obsess over the small task at hand.
+Measure and remeasure, discuss edge cases, ponder if you are using the right tools, sharpen them.
 Pick the smallest part of the problem you can solve and solve it.
 Don’t stop until it’s perfect.
-When it’s perfect, sand the splinters away, cast it in lacquer, put it in a glass case.
+When it’s perfect, sand the splinters away, cast it in lacquer, put it on display.

-A few great programmers I’ve met can carry entire wings of an app in their heads.
-They are happiest when the Git log is dirty, the Vim buffers are full of files, and they are walking above the ground on a tightrope with no harness.
+A handful of great programmers I’ve met can carry entire wings of a codebase in their heads.
+They are happiest when their Git log is dirty, their Vim buffers are full, and they are walking high above the ground on a tightrope with no harness.
 They know what they want and they are driving toward it with total focus.
-They finish their thought process with a complex, multi-step process, divvying up hours of work into a series of commits.
+They finish their thought process with a complex commit process, divvying up hours of work into a series of patches.

-Pausing to think, to commit to your work, to ship what you have, to deliver where you are, is the heart of Agile.
-I admire those programmers– they often change the world.
-But they take a risk, too: that their work will never be finished, that it’s irreversible, that future maintainers will not understand their thought process and delete or hack apart their code.
+That’s not how I work, or how I think most beginners should try to work.
+Pausing to think, to commit, to ship what you have, to deliver where you are, is the heart of Agile.
+Doing otherwise takes a risk: that work will never be finished, that it’s irreversible, that future maintainers will not understand your thought process and delete or hack apart your code.

 Don’t want to work small?
 No problem; go ahead and open a pull request that changes forty files, has six commits that break the build, and migrates the database five times.
 It takes a brave soul to read that pull request, and an even braver one to challenge or approve it.
 You’ll most likely get silence or a tentative ‘looks good to me.’
 Merge and deploy it in on a Friday if you want an excuse to cancel your weekend plans.